mlava/ninja-autoremote/README.md

 v0.2

-A driver for Ninja Blocks to allow communication via the Autoremote plugin for Tasker, written by Jo&atilde;o Diaz.
+A driver for Ninja Blocks to allow communication via the Autoremote plugin for Tasker, written by Jo&atilde;o Dias.

 This driver contains large parts of code that comes directly from the ninja-ipcam driver written by @thatguydan.
 Thanks to @paulcull for answering several noob questions that nonetheless were stumping me completely!
 Any mistakes made in the reintegration of the work of the above are mine.